nvpro-samples/optix_advanced_samples/src/optixVox/README.md

 ![VOX scene](./optixVox.png)

 A sample that renders a subset of the [MagicaVoxel @ ephtracy](https://ephtracy.github.io/) 8-bit VOX file format, using path tracing.
 This is not volume rendering; "voxels" are solid boxes.
+Give multiple files on the command line to load them all and arrange them in a grid.

 Scene credit:
 [Mike Judge](https://github.com/mikelovesrobots/mmmm)